Conference Menu

 Nicolas Hudon, Queen’s University

-AI-Driven Process Systems: Bridging Chemistry, Control, and Sustainability (SC/EN/ENV)
+AI-Driven Process Systems: Bridging Chemistry, Control, and Sustainability (SC)

 Organizers